-A credit card’s annual fee is a yearly charge that is charged to the consumer to use the credit card and take advantage of its benefits.
+A credit card’s annual fee is a yearly charge to the consumer to use the credit card and take advantage of its benefits.
 Credit card annual fees range from approximately $25–$500 per year depending on the card.
 Most consumers try to find a credit card with the benefits they want, but without the annual fee.

 Annual Percentage Rate (APR)

 The APR is the annual cost of borrowing money on your credit card.
-A credit card has several APR’s, including the APR on purchases, balance transfers, cash advances, and penalties/defaults.
+A credit card has several APRs, including the APR on purchases, balance transfers, cash advances, and penalties/defaults.
 The APR on purchases is the interest rate charged after the grace period ends.

 Your credit score is an indicator of how likely it is that you will pay back the money that has been loaned to you.
 Everything about credit cards affects your credit score, including the number of cards you have (if any), the entirety of your payment history, and other factors associated with your debt history.
-If you use credit cards, you must use them carefully since your credit score impacts other areas of your life such as getting a mortgage or a car loan.
+If you use credit cards, you must use them carefully since your credit score impacts other areas of your life, such as getting a mortgage or a car loan.

 The due date on your credit card is the date when your minimum payment is due to the credit card company.
-It is usually due at 5 p.m. on the due date, but some credit card companies may have a deadline that is a little later in the evening.
+It is usually due by 5 p.m. on the due date, but some credit card companies may have a deadline that is a little later in the evening.
 If you don’t make your payment by the due date, you will incur a late fee, an increased APR, and you may be reported to the credit bureaus.